Best of Hannity: Always Fighting for America - 7.4

 Imagine you misspell a word.

-And then I mean, it's so hard.
+And then, I mean, it's so hard.

-But he did it all, and he pushed through, and I just loved that about him.
+But he did it all and he pushed through.

-And the fact that that story helped him, it sort of validated for him that people didn't see him as a guy in a wheelchair.
+And the fact that that story helped him, it sort of validated for him that people didn't see him as a guy in a wheelchair, that it, that people saw him for his heart, his incredibly brilliant and keen intellect, and for the great patriot that he is.

 He loved this country, and he did move the debate.

-And I we didn't always agree.
+And we didn't always agree.

-Sometimes he frustrated me, other times I'm like, that's genius.
+Other times I'm like, that's genius.

 That wasn't what our relationship was based on.

-I'm like, really, I said, you're making a living off this story, and it it totally humiliates me.
+I said, you're making a living off this story.

 And he loved it.